jmuganga54/Recap-DS-and-Algorithms-Concepts/2. Recursion and Big 0/README.md

 > Some algorithms are faster when the input is small, however, they become slower when the input gets larger.

-It's very crucial that our programs run faster because they are not executed in supercomputers.If a mobile app users face low performance from the app, they tend to quit and leave it.
+It's very crucial that our programs run faster because they are not executed in supercomputers.If a mobile app users face low performance from the app, they tend to quit and leave the app.